rust-lang/book/second-edition/src/ch19-04-advanced-types.md

 > elements that it refers to.

 So while a `&T` is a single value, storing the memory address of where the `T` is located, a `&str` is _two_ values: the address of the `str`, and how long it is.
-As such, a `&str` has a size we can know at compile time: it's two `usizes` in length.
+As such, a `&str` has a size we can know at compile time: it's two times the size of a `usize` in length.
 That is, we always know the size of a `&str`, no matter how long the string it refers to is.
 This is the general way in which dynamically sized types are used in Rust; they have an extra bit of metadata that stores the dynamic information.
-This leads us to the golden rule of dynamically sized
+This leads us to the golden rule of dynamically sized types:
-types:

 You must always put values of dynamically sized types behind a pointer of some kind.